Watch as Professor Martin Cormican demonstrates how to put on an

 Guidance on using PPE

 Personal protective equipment is valuable as an additional protection for patients and staff.
 It should only be used where it is likely to be beneficial as outlined in the HSE Personal Protective Equipment (PPE) guidance.
-It should not be used in other settings where it does not provide any benefit.
-The unnecessary use of PPE will deplete stocks and increases the risk that essential PPE will not be available to help protect you, your colleagues and patients when needed.

 The HSE Personal Protective Equipment (PPE) guidance will be monitored and may change as the coronavirus outbreak evolves.